5 Common Injuries After a Road Accident

 Being involved in a road accident can cause a multitude of injuries, all varying in severity depending on the severity of the accident.
 Even the most seemingly minor accidents can result in relatively serious injuries, both physically and emotionally.
 If you have recently been involved in a car accident, then you may experience the after-effects of the crash for quite some time.
-Here are the 5 most common injuries that accident victims suffer:
+Here about the 5 most common injuries that accident victims suffer:

 Bruising is the most common injury that you’ll notice after a minor car accident.
 Major accidents will result in a lot more serious injuries but thankfully they are not the most common type of accidents.
 Bruising typically occurs on impact butcertain bruises can take a few days, and even a few weeks, to surface enough for you to see them.
 Your bruises, even the bad ones, should heal completely within a month of your accident.
 Your seatbelt often causes bruising but you would be in far worse shape if you didn’t wear one.

 2. Scrapes and Cuts